Why Cognitive Training Is The New Brain Healer

 A study published in 2010 monitored eleven-hundred adults that performed exercises designed to improve attention, reasoning, memory, and visual-spatial skills, and it concluded that they improved in accomplishing the tasks themselves, but those skills sometimes did not transfer to life improvements.
 Some scientists believe intensive brain exercises can exhaust people and be counterproductive instead of beneficial.

 Part of Lewis’s injury was a “catastrophic brain insult," where a stroke obliterated a third of his right hemisphere and induced a brainstem contusion with severe internal bleeding.
 Neuroscientists used to assume each part of the brain had a set, inflexible role, and if certain areas were injured there was nothing to be done, other than live your life with the deficits.
 With the science of neuroplasticity, or changing the way the brain functions, they have realized that the brain is more pliable than previously thought.
 With the right cognitive training, it is possible to alter other areas of the brain, so they are assigned the tasks of the damaged areas.

 Cognitive training like the kind Lewis received and continues to do has proven results in TBI patients that emerged from comas.
 The challenge remains that the longer patients remain in a coma, the less chance they have of regaining full brain function.
-For Lewis's case, it took many medical professionals to rebuild his mind, and he attributes much of his recovery not to a world class brain expert, but to Dr Lois Provda, an educational therapist in West Hollywood.
+In Lewis's case, it took many medical professionals to rebuild his mind, and he attributes much of his recovery not to a world-class brain expert, but to Dr. Lois Provda, an educational therapist in West Hollywood.

 When he was referred to her, in October 1995, his IQ was 89, just a point below normal (between 90-110) on the Revised Wechsler Adult Intelligence Scale.
 Provda treated him three times a week, and by February 1997, Lewis had an IQ of more than 151, a score that is considered genius.